okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 ## Authentication

 Authentication defines the way that a user is identified and validated through credentials as part of a sign-in flow.
 Most apps present a sign-in page to a user, allowing the user to specify a username and a password.
 Sometimes, additional information may be required to locate the user, like a company ID or a client code.
-This information allows the app to narrow down the search of the username applicable to the provided info.
-This is often used to allow the same username to exist across multiple tenants belonging to different customers.
+This information allows the app to narrow the search of the username that's applicable to the provided info.
+This is often used to allow the same username to exist across multiple tenants that belong to different organizations.

 Most apps have a user store (database or LDAP) that contains, among other things, user profile information and credentials.
 When a user signs in, the credentials are validated against this user store.
 The advantage of this approach is that everything is managed within the app, providing a single and consistent way to authenticate a user.